Our commitment to you and your family’s health care needs

 Johns Hopkins is also demanding that UnitedHealthcare be responsible for claims they submit when the patient is not a UnitedHealthcare member.

 We know this can be unsettling for you and can cause feelings of uncertainty.
-Our goal is to keep Johns Hopkins in our network.
+We will remain at the negotiating table as long as it takes to reach an agreement.
 We will keep you updated on the progress of the negotiation, including updates we will share on this website.

 We also encourage you to reach out to us if you have any questions or concerns about your coverage or whether a particular provider could be affected.
 Just call the number located on your health plan ID card.